1115 Waiver Element: Partial Expansion

 Under a “partial expansion,” a state would ask to exclude some or even most of the adult population with incomes below 133 percent of poverty from Medicaid coverage, yet still receive enhanced federal funding for those under 100 percent of poverty.
-Currently, Wisconsin covers adults only up to 100 percent of poverty under their Medicaid programs and Virginia covers adults with mental illness who are not otherwise eligible for Medicaid: because they have not expanded Medicaid to 133 percent of poverty, they only receive the standard federal matching rate.
+Currently, Wisconsin and Utah cover adults only up to 100 percent of poverty under their Medicaid programs.
+Because they have not expanded Medicaid to 133 percent of poverty, they only receive the standard federal matching rate.

 The Affordable Care Act and partial expansions

 The Affordable Care Act never intended states to only cover a portion of expansion eligible adults.
 The law treats the expansion group as a unit, with the enhanced federal funds only available to states that covered the entire adult group up to 133 percent of poverty.
 The law does not provide for enhanced funding for states that do not adhere to that requirement.
 The language defining the expansion matching rate appears in a section of the Social Security Act that the Secretary does not have the authority to waive.
 States have the option of expanding Medicaid coverage to less than the full expansion population (less than 133 percent of poverty), but not at the enhanced match rate.

 The Secretary does not have the authority to approve a partial expansion with an enhanced federal match.